liferay/liferay-frontend-projects/guidelines/general/branch_structure.md

 ## 1. One-branch projects

 Simple is good.
-For projects that can afford to use a one-branch structure, using a single "master" branch minimized maintenance overhead and is our recommendation:
+For projects that can afford to use a one-branch structure, using a single "master" branch minimizes maintenance overhead and is our recommendation:

 -   master: active development branch